ASEE Executive Committee Meeting

 Free ticketed event

-For many engineering faculty, cultivation of students' professional skills--communication, teamwork, interpersonal competencies, etc.--remains both a priority and a challenge.
+For many engineering faculty, cultivation of students' professional skills, such as communication, teamwork, and interpersonal competencies, remains both a priority and a challenge.
 The purpose of this workshop is to provide faculty with effective pedagogies for incorporating professional skills development in their technical courses.
 Models will be drawn from a variety of engineering and computer science disciplines, with a focus on efficient preparation, implementation, and assessment.
-At the end of the workshop, attendees will have a workbook of relevant examples and two completed assignmen ... (continued)
+At the end of the workshop, attendees will have a workbook of relevant examples and two completed assignme ... (continued)

 Dr. Julia M. Williams